reinkrul/java-nuts-client/README.md

 # Versioning

-As long as the Nuts Node isn't explicitly versioned, this library will use `0.0.x` versions for subsequent versions.
+This library will follow the major versioning of the Nuts Node.
+So if Nuts Node `1.x.x` is released, this library will follow with a `1.y.z` release.
-When the Nuts Node is starts getting released (and thus tagged with explicit versions), this library will follow those versions.
+Minor and patch versions will not follow the Nuts Node and are intended for features/bugfixes of the library.

 # Development